Sta. Lucia Realtors: Limpot/Espino tandem

 The Realtors struggled in the Commissioner's Cup with Ronnie Coleman, brother of then-Philadelphia 76ers forward Derrick Coleman, missing the quarterfinals.
 Espino and Limpot were later loaned to the Philippine Centennial Team and the Realtors continued to struggle in the Governor's Cup.

 In 1999, Limpot and Espino returned for Sta.
 Lucia but lost Romy dela Rosa to the Metropolitan Basketball Association.
 The Realtors then added former MBA star and 1992 PBA MVP Ato Agustin with Tierra returning as the head coach.
 Still, the Realtors placed dead last in the All-Filipino Cup.

-Fil-American Robert Parker and Parker's college teammate Kwan Johnson joined the team in the 1999 Commissioner's Cup.
+Fil-American Robert Parker and his college teammate Kwan Johnson joined the team in the 1999 Commissioner's Cup.
 The addition of both Parker and Johnson revived the franchise and eventually led to a fourth-place finish in the tournament.
 However, Parker, along with several other Filipino-American rookies, was targeted by jealous and insecure players and league personalities, and were accused of being Fil-shams.
 He left the Philippines afterwards out of frustration caused by the issue, and other off the court troubles involving female celebrities, leaving Johnson as Sta.
 Lucia's import for the Governor's Cup.
 Sta.
 Lucia owner Exy Robles and the Realtors management were charged by the government for hiring Parker.
 The charges were later dropped, as it was proven that the player indeed had legitimate Filipino lineage.

 The departure of Parker left the Realtors to a struggling performance in the season-ending Governor's Cup.
 Johnson was eventually replaced by Joe Temple during the course of the tournament.